Create a Support Package

 The collected data is saved to the directories

-dqlite/acm (if you have API Connectivity Manager installed).
+dqlite/acm for NGINX API Connectivity Manager and

 This folder contains status information, dumps, and statistics for the